-Semester: I Theater (Light Camer (Practical ra & Action)
+Semester: IV

+THEATER (LIGHT CAMERA & ACTION)

+C ategory: ABILI'l TY ENHANCEME NT COURSE - G. RO UPC

+(Practical)

-Course Code : HS247FL CIE : 50 Marks
+Course Code : HS247LF CIE : 50 Marks

-Credits: L:T:P : 0:0:2 SEE : 50 Marks
+Credits: : 0:0:2 SEE : 50 Marks

+L:T:P

 Total Hours : 26P SEE Duration : 02 Hrs

 Contents 26 Hrs

 - 1. Break the ICE - 2.
 Introduction to freedom Talk to each and every single person for a period of 5 complete minutes.
 This is aimed at to make everyone in the room comfortable with each other.
-This helps everyone get over social anxiety, Shyness and Nervousness. - 3.
-Ura - 4.
+This helps everyone get over social anxiety, Shyness and Nervousness. - Ura - 4.
 Rhythm Voice Projection, Voice Modulation, Weeping & Coughing Voice projection is the strength of speaking or singing whereby the voice is used powerfully and clearly.
 It is a technique employed to command respect and attention, as when a teacher talks to a class, or simply to be heard clearly, as used by an actor in a theatre. - 5.
 It's Leviosa, Not Leviosaaa! - 6.
 Speech work: Diction, Intonation, Emphasis, Pauses, Pitch and Volume Tempo Dialogues delivery.
 The art of dialogue delivery plays a vital role in in ensuring the efficacy of communication especially from the dramatic aspect of it, this unit discusses some tips to help the young actors improve their dialogue delivery skills: - 7.
 Elementary, My dear Watson. - 8.
-Responsibilities of an actor tools of an actor character analysis Observations aspects, Stage presence, concentration, conviction, confidence, energy and directionality. - 9 Show time - 10.Pick a genre: COMEDY, THRILLER, HORROR, and TRAGEDY: Showcase a performance.
+Responsibilities of an actor tools of an actor character analysis Observations aspects, Stage presence, concentration, conviction, confidence, energy and directionality. - 9.
+Show time - 10.Pick a genre: COMEDY, THRILLER, HORROR, and TRAGEDY: Showcase a performance.
 Stylized acting with reference to historical and mythological plays.
 Mime: conventional, occupational and pantomime Mono acting: different types of characters